japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 `removeShuffle` removes all the blocks of `shuffleId` shuffle, possibly in a `blocking` fashion.

-It posts a `RemoveShuffle(shuffleId)` message to xref:storage:BlockManagerMasterEndpoint.adoc[] on a separate thread.
+It posts a `RemoveShuffle(shuffleId)` message to storage:BlockManagerMasterEndpoint.md[] on a separate thread.

 If there is an issue, you should see the following WARN message in the logs and the entire exception: